harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Naming collisions and an introduction to namespaces

 ### Naming collisions
-- When a compiler or linker can't tell apart two identical identifiers, they will produce an error - referred to as **naming collision/conflict**.
+- When a compiler or linker can't tell apart two identical identifiers, they will produce an error - referred to as <mark class="hltr-trippy">naming collision/conflict</mark>.
 	- Note that this error will occur even if these two functions are defined in separate files.
 	- This error will occur even if the function is not called.

 ### Namespaces
-- A namespace provides another type of scope region (called **namespace scope**) that allows you to declare names inside of it for the purpose of disambiguation.
+- A namespace provides another type of scope region (called <mark class="hltr-trippy">namespace scope</mark>) that allows you to declare names inside of it for the purpose of disambiguation.
 Any names declared inside the namespace won't be mistaken for identical names in other scopes.
 - Only declarations and definitions can appear in the scope of a namespace (not executable statements).
 - Namespaces are often used to group related identifiers in a large project to help ensure they don't inadvertently collide with other identifiers.

 ### The global namespace
-- Any name that is not defined inside a class, function, or a namespace is considered to be part of an implicitly-defined namespace called the **global namespace (global scope)**.
+- Any name that is not defined inside a class, function, or a namespace is considered to be part of an implicitly-defined namespace called the <mark class="hltr-trippy">global namespace</mark> (**global scope**).
 - `main()` is defined inside the global namespace.
 - Although variables can be defined in the global namespace, this should generally be avoided.

----
+- If global variables have to be used, it's strongly encouraged to use a global constant variable.

+#### Sharing variables between multiple functions
 There are several ways for multiple functions to share a variable without using a global variable in C++.
 Here are a few methods:

 1. **Passing by Reference**: You can pass the variable as a reference to the functions that need to access or modify it.
 This allows the functions to share the same variable.